jeffijoe/koa-es7-boilerplate/README.md

 Additionally, all environment variables you'd usually find on `process.env` will be available on this object.

 When attempting to access a key (`env.PORT` for example), if the key does not exist an error is thrown and the process terminated.
-See [keyblade][keyblade] for more info.

 In the repository root, you will find a `env.yaml`, which is where you can set up environment variables so you won't have to do it from your shell.
 This also makes it more platform-agnostic.